Hamzabinmaqsood/CV_Project/README.md

 ## Evaluation Metrics
 Several metrics are used to assess the model:

-## Accuracy: The percentage of correct predictions over total samples.
+Accuracy: The percentage of correct predictions over total samples.
 Loss Graphs: Track how well the model learns across epochs—lower loss signifies better training progress.
 Confusion Matrix: Offers a detailed view of which classes are correctly or incorrectly identified, helping spot categories the model finds challenging.
 Comparison with Other Models: The CNN’s performance is evaluated against alternative architectures to ensure optimal results.
 The final model reaches about 87% accuracy, highlighting its capability to detect faults from audio signals.

-## Model Pipeline & Results
+Model Pipeline & Results
 This project presents an automated system for detecting machine faults through audio analysis and deep learning.
 By converting audio snippets into image representations and training a CNN, it accurately classifies different types of faults.
 This approach is both reliable and efficient, laying the groundwork for practical applications in real industrial settings.

+## Results
 ### 🔹 **Model Architecture Overview**
 <img src="https://github.com/user-attachments/assets/9904042c-f29c-4156-bae5-092abf2bb155" width="600">
 <img src="https://github.com/user-attachments/assets/3f4c8948-7122-401b-89e8-d85e64f72e37" width="600">